Perspectives on Politics

 Perspectives on Politics is a quarterly peer-reviewed academic journal covering political science.
 It was established in 2003 and is published by Cambridge University Press on behalf of the American Political Science Association.
-The editor-in-chief is Michael Bernhard (University of Florida) and the associate/book review editor is Daniel I. O'Neill (University of Florida); the founding editor was Jennifer Hochschild.
+The editors-in-chief are Ana Arjona and Wendy Pearlman (Northwestern University).
+The associate editor is Shmuel Nili (Northwestern); the founding editor was Jennifer Hochschild.

 Abstracting and indexing

 The journal is abstracted and indexed in the Social Sciences Citation Index and Current Contents/Social & Behavioral Sciences.
 According to the Journal Citation Reports, the journal has a 2016 impact factor of 3.234, ranking it 8th out of 165 journals in the category "Political Science".